Luladjiev/lgit-rs/README.md

 # lgit-rs

-`lgit-rs` is a powerful command-line interface (CLI) tool, designed to simplify the management of git repositories.
+`lgit-rs` is a powerful, opinionated command-line interface (CLI) tool, designed to simplify the management of git repositories.
 It provides a set of commands that streamline common git operations, making your workflow more efficient.

 ## Features